-In two-dimensional GMAT geometry, the content areas covered are intersecting and non-intersecting lines, angles, triangles, circles, quadrilaterals and polygons.
-The corresponding GMAT geometry problems are on angles, lengths, distances, areas etc. The three-dimensional GMAT geometry problems are based on surface areas and volumes of rectangular solids and cylinders.
-These basic concepts of GMAT geometry are not challenging for an average student.
-However, the GMAT geometry problems based on co-ordinate plane are difficult for most students.
+In two-dimensional geometry, the content areas covered are intersecting and non-intersecting lines, angles, triangles, circles, quadrilaterals and polygons.
+The corresponding problems are on angles, lengths, distances, areas etc. The three-dimensional geometry problems are based on surface areas and volumes of rectangular solids and cylinders.
+These basic concepts of geometry are not challenging for an average student.
+However, the problems based on co-ordinate plane are difficult for most students.
 They require deep understanding of the concepts and a clear imagination.
-GMAT geometry problems on distance between two points, equation of a line and slope of a line are fundamental, whereas GMAT geometry problems on solutions of two linear equations and quadratic polynomial functions constitute the higher-level problems in the section.
+Problems on distance between two points, equation of a line and slope of a line are fundamental, whereas questions on solutions of two linear equations and quadratic polynomial functions constitute the higher-level problems in the section.

 Forms of Questions

-There are two types of questions in GMAT Quantitative section.
-These are
+There are two types of questions in the Quantitative section.
+These are:

 - Problem Solving Questions

 - Data Interpretation Questions

 Where Data Interpretation questions shall not correspond to geometry concepts, Problem Solving questions shall be based on them.
 Problem Solving questions in the Quantitative section are usually indirect and based on real world situations.
 It is these features of the problems that make them challenging.
 Mere knowledge of formulas shall not be enough; you’ll have to understand how to apply your knowledge of formulas to the problems at hand.
 For overcoming this challenge, you will have to prepare yourself at the preparation stage itself, rather than going through regular problems and assuming that you shall be able to work your way out when you attempt the test.

 The following tips shall be of consequence in your preparation for the test.